MainaKimani/noteit/README.md

 Swagger UI was used to visualize and interact with the API’s resources without having any frontend in place.
 Here are the screenshots of the available endpoints (notes and authentication)!

-Visualize the end points using this link - https://noteit-staging.mainakimani.com
+ - Visualize the end points using this link - https://noteit-staging.mainakimani.com

+ - Read more about the endpoints and path parameters - https://noteit-staging.mainakimani.com/redoc/

 <img width="720" alt="API-notes_api" src="https://user-images.githubusercontent.com/48632817/213995435-72019ff7-0a9d-4f12-a108-f5e0380c4791.png">